Top

 Before the age of technology, dentists would use old-fashioned impression trays to make dental impressions.
 However, this technique took time.
 Dental Digital scanners are used for 3-D digital impressions of your teeth.
 Dental Digital scanners capture both your soft and hard tissues.

 Digital scanners are fast and hygienic.
 Scanners capture images at a rate of thousands of frames per second.
 Patients prefer this due to the comfort it provides.
 The dentist can check the impressions on their computer screens and make changes where necessary.
 The risk of any distortions is also eliminated, unlike traditional impressions.
-The impressions created by the dental digital scanner are then sent to the laboratory, where a mold is digitally created.
+The impressions created by the dental digital scanner are then sent to the laboratory, where a mold is digitally produced.
 Cad Cam in dentistry provides an eco-friendly way for dental surgeries.

 Dental milling